 - AMRA Memberships can be purchased here

-NOTE: You will also need to purchase a Transponder for use in the Hare Scramble events (Big Bikes only).
+NOTE: You will also need to purchase a Transponder for use in the Hare Scramble events (Big Bikes and Mini Bikes).

 - This greatly speeds up on-site check in and gives you one less thing to worry about on race day